web-at-berkeley/-AWE-Website-Workshop/README.md

 5. `<img>`: This is an image tag.
 It allows us to include image in a website.
 To include the image, you need the `src` attribute to point to the address where you picture is stored.
 The `alt` attribute will be shown if the picture is having trouble loading on the website.
 The `width` attribute specify the width of the picture.
 Here, we let `width="700px"`, which means to let the width of the picture to be 700 pixels.
 We will learn more about width and `px` in the CSS part of this workshop.
 6. `<a>`: This is the link tag.
 It will create a link that allows the user to click and being redirected to another page.
 The address of the page that the user would be redirected to is included in the `href` attribue of the tag. `<a href="about.html">` will redirect the user to the about.html page that is in the same folder as the index.html file; while `<a href="#">` will not redirect the user to any other pages.
 Instead, it will redirect the user back to the page that the user is currently at.
 Essentially, what it is doing is just "refreshing" the page.

+Now we have covered the essentials of the HTML!
+Open the `about.html` file in the `source_html` folder.
+Try to understand line by line what does the HTML code in the `about.html` file do!

+---

 ## CSS

 ## JS